These are the best audiophile headphones you should consider in 2021.

 Classic over-ear headphones from Sennheiser with high-fidelity frequency response

-Sennheiser HD 660 S are the more affordable audiophile option (compared to HD 800 S).
+Sennheiser HD 660 S are splendid audiophile headphones with neutral yet energetic sound profile (compared to HD 800 S).

 - Audiophile sound quality